madfam-io/solarpunk-foundry/docs/claude/ecosystem-alignment/AUTH_CONSOLIDATION_JANUA.md

 ## Executive Summary

 The MADFAM ecosystem currently has **5 different authentication strategies** across products.
 This creates security risks, maintenance burden, and poor user experience.
-Plinto (formerly referenced as "Janua" in some docs) will become the unified identity platform.
+Janua (the unified identity platform) will become the unified identity platform.

 ---